 Keeping an eye on potentially costly, crop-eating insects just got easier for grain and oilseed farmers.

-Crop producers across the West can now access pest information and insect risk maps through a new website, www.prairiepest.ca.
+Crop producers across the West can now access pest information and insect risk maps through a new website located at www.prairiepest.ca.

 “We are really excited to be launching this new website,” said Meghan Vankosky, a research scientist at Agriculture Canada’s field crop entomology department who also serves as co-chair of the PPMN.